 The applicant's English Language ability will be determined through the written and oral examinations carried out to qualify for the licence or certificate.
-Normally this is via the Air Law subject 020 and 021.
-The determination may occur during initial licence issue, foreign licence recognition process, recurrence after 5 years of licence inactivity or as directed by the Director.
+Normally this is via the Air Law subjects 020 and 021.
+The determination may occur during initial licence issue, foreign licence recognition process, with recurrency after 5 years of licence inactivity or as directed by the Director.

-For an applicant where English is not their first language and they are unable to pass Air Law oral subject 021 they will need to sit and pass a Level 4 English proficiency test conducted through ASPEQ.
+An applicant for whom English is not their first language, and who is unable to pass Air Law oral subject 021 will need to sit and pass a Level 4 English proficiency test conducted through ASPEQ, prior to resitting Subject 021.